-Most listings are in the $30's per square foot per year.
-The Newport Beach submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $16 per sqft per year.
-That's a 30% decline in rent.
+On average, listings lease in the $50's per square foot per year.
+The Newport Beach submarket is seeing a a boost in rates.
+In the last 3 months, the median rate rose $18 per sqft per year.
+That's a 49% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 74 listings have been made available, so you'll want to check back regularly for new listings.
-About 11% of the available leases in the Newport Beach are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 96 listings have been made available, so you'll want to check back regularly for new listings.
+About 5% of the available leases in the Newport Beach are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.